o0akin0o/WebProgrammingTeam15/Readme.md

     + Validations Applied
     + The form lets users create new accounts on this website.
     + Purpose: The purpose of the "Create Account" form is to enable new users to register for an account on our website.
 By filling out this form, users can create a personalized account that allows them to access additional features, book, and participate in interactive activities on the site.
     + Validation: All form fields are required.
-Check phone the number, check email validate, password of more than 6 characters.
+Check phone the number, check email validate, and password of more than 6 characters.

 - 3️⃣ Form 3: (Created By Dan Le):
   - Form Name: Contact Information